 Monsters — real animal monsters — is a topic that kids will love reading about.
 Keating writes in a way that gives kids lots of information in a readable, engaging way.
 I love the design, too –it’s a mix of photographs, illustrations, cool fonts, and bright colors.
-What Makes a Monster is a must-read picture book filled with unexpected information about fascinating, dangerous animals.
+What Makes a Monster is a must-read nonfiction picture book filled with unexpected information about fascinating, dangerous animals.
 Are they real monsters?

 Hattie & Hudson by Chris Van Dusen

 Hattie’s sweet singing draws a large green “monster” reminiscent of the Loch Ness Monster out of the lake’s depths.
 The two become good friends.
-Unfortunately, the lake’s other residents are terrified of the supposedly dangerous monster who Hattie has named Hudson.
+Unfortunately, the lake’s other residents are terrified of the supposedly dangerous monster whom Hattie has named Hudson.
 Hudson comes up with a brilliant idea to show the townspeople what they can’t yet see — his kind heart.

 Dining with Monsters!
 A Disgusting Way to Count to 10! by Agnese Baruzzi